+Vitamin D, can exist as D2 (ergocalciferol) and D3 (cholecalciferol).
 Vitamin D levels are too low in two out of five people!
 When is this a problem?
 Study after study continues to add new data regarding the positive effects of vitamin D on health and performance.
 From muscle gains to disease, we look into the science of the D!
 Vitamin D, that is.
 We end with tips on how you can optimize your vitamin D levels.

 Vitamin D Benefits: Why it is Important and What it Does for the Body